apache/trafficserver-ingress-controller/docs/DEVELOPMENT.md

 - `busted connect_redis_test.lua`

 ### Text-Editor
-The repository comes with basic support for both [vscode](https://code.visualstudio.com/) and `vim`.
+The repository comes with basic support for both [vscode](https://code.visualstudio.com/).

 If you're using `vscode`:
 - `.vscode/settings.json` contains some basic settings for whitespaces and tabs
 - `.vscode/extensions.json` contains a few recommended extensions for this project.
 - It is highly recommended to install the Go extension since it contains the code lint this project used during development.

-If you're using `vim`, a `vimrc` file with basic whitespace and tab configurations is also provided